cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

     return df
 ```

 Next, populate the function stubs with the intention of using them for a single pre-defined run (ignoring params.json, other geo levels, etc).
-If you fetched data programmatically in Stage 0, you can reuse that in your data-fetching code.
-If you reformatted data in Stage 1, you can reuse that too.
+If you fetched data programmatically in Step 0, you can reuse that in your data-fetching code.
+If you reformatted data in Step 1, you can reuse that too.
 Below is an example of the function stub that has been populated with code for a one-off run.

 ```{python}